-Ethanol: Refers to bio-ethanol only.
+Ethanol: Refers to bioethanol only.
 Ethanol is produced from fermenting any biomass high in carbohydrates.
-Currently, ethanol is made from starches and sugars, but second generation technologies will allow it to be made from cellulose and hemicellulose, the fibrous material that makes up the bulk of most plant matter.
+Currently, ethanol is made from starches and sugars, but second-generation technologies will allow it to be made from cellulose and hemicellulose, the fibrous material that makes up the bulk of most plant matter.

-Fischer-Tropsch synthesis: Catalytic production process for the production of synthetic fuels.
+Fischer-Tropsch synthesis: Catalytic production process to produce synthetic fuels.
 Natural gas, coal and biomass feedstocks can be used.

-Fossil fuels: Include coal, natural gas, oil and peat.
+Fossil fuels: Includes coal, natural gas, oil and peat.

-Gaseous fuels: Include natural gas, biogases, synthetic methane, and hydrogen.
+Gaseous fuels: Includes natural gas, biogases, synthetic methane and hydrogen.